 After a brief flirtation with DV and Dogma, helmer Salvatore Piscicelli is on a more fluid track with his exploration of an actor’s midlife crisis in “At the End of the Night.”
-Plot uses the well-worn formula of a physical journey as a portal to inner discovery, but things stay fresh.
-Pic should nestle nicely into fest slots as well as Italophile screens at home.
+Plot uses the well-worn formula of a physical journey as a portal to inner discovery, but things stay fresh thanks to first-rate script and spot-on casting.
+With its well-told story and satisfyingly ambiguous ending, pic should nestle nicely into fest slots as well as Italophile screens at home.

 Bruno Spada (Ennio Fantastichini) is a successful actor and director whose depression makes him question his choices, past and present.
 He revisits the people who made him happy, but finds he has to dig deeper to understand his behavior.
 First stop is Tuscany and ex-g.f.
 Viola (Elena Sofia Ricci), who a decade earlier put the kibosh on their relationship and settled down with nice, stable Filippo (Ricky Tognazzi).
 Now she’s being cheated on, and Bruno’s return leads her to probe her own past.

 Back in Rome, Bruno’s wife Fiamma (Stefania Orsola Garello) suggests they speed up their separation; she loves him but recognizes the marriage has been a disaster, not least thanks to his incapacity for fidelity.
 Always running away from emotional skirmishes, Bruno leaves for Naples and the aunt (Piscicelli regular Ida Di Benedetto) who took care of him when he was young.
 More inner ghosts are examined as he explores his childhood stomping grounds.